Man critically injured in shooting at mobile home park in northwest Omaha

 A man was taken to an Omaha hospital in critical condition Tuesday night following a shooting at a mobile home park near 129th Street and West Maple Road.

 Police were call to Maplewood Estates about 9:15 p.m. for a report of a shooting, according to a Douglas County 911 dispatcher.
-Officers located a man with gunshot wounds who was taken to the Creighton University Medical Center-Bergan Mercy.
+Officers found a man with gunshot wounds.
+He was taken to Creighton University Medical Center-Bergan Mercy.

-Anyone with information about this incident is urged to contact Omaha Crime Stoppers at 402-444-STOP or at www.p3tips.com or by downloading the p3tips mobile app.
-Callers can remain anonymous and are eligible for a cash reward of up to $10,000 for information that leads to a shooting arrest.
+Anyone with information about this incident may contact Omaha Crime Stoppers at 402-444-STOP, at www.p3tips.com or by downloading the p3tips mobile app.
+Callers can remain anonymous and are eligible for a cash reward of up to $10,000 for information that leads to an arrest in a shooting.

 kevin.cole@owh.com, 402-444-1272